acritelli/aws-labs/lab_5_create_RR_and_AMI.md

 Connect to your instance over SSH and perform the following.

+1. Open /var/www/config.php in your text editor of choice
+2. Change the $server FQDN to the endpoint of your newly created Read Replica

 ## Step 3: Test the reconfigured web application

+Our web application is now (temporarily) configured to use a read-only MySQL database.
+Any attempt to add new images to our site should fail.
+Before proceeding, let's test this out to confirm.

 Perform the following from a browser.

-1. Navigate to the public DNS name or IP address of your instance.
+1. Navigate to the public DNS name or IP address of your instance
-2. Navigate to the "Admin" section of the interface.
+2. Navigate to the "Admin" section of the interface
-3. Try to link a new photo, as done in previous labs.
+3. Try to link a new photo, as done in previous labs
-    * The upload attempt should fail and a MySQL message should be displayed.
+    * The upload attempt should fail and a MySQL message should be displayed indicating that the server is read-only

 ## Step 4: Create an AMI

+We will create an Amazon Machine Image (AMI) to launch copies of our public instances into our Auto Scaling Group.
+Perfom the following from the EC2 console.

+1. Select your App Master instance
+2. Select Actions > Image > Create Image and create an image with the following attributes:
+    * Image name: app-public-image
+    * Image description: Provide something descriptive for the AMI
+3. Create the image
-Note: creating an AMI will cause your instance to reboot, and you will lose connectivity during the reboot process.
+    * Note: creating an AMI will cause your instance to reboot, and you will lose connectivity during the reboot process.

 ## Step 5: Revert the web app configuration